 Use the third-person perspective in close-quarters

-While aiming down sights gives you the best accuracy, if you’re fighting in buildings than the third-person point of view lets you see much more of your surroundings - it’s also very accurate up close.
+While aiming down sights gives you the best accuracy, if you’re fighting in buildings then the third-person view lets you see much more of your surroundings – it’s also very accurate up close.
 Extra tip: you can switch which shoulder you’re looking over by using Q and E.

 Wear a helmet